teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Frogger, Frogrun, Leapfrog, Road Toad...
 Flappy Birds, Splashy Fish, Jumpy Shark.
 For decades, popular games have inspired fast-followers and spawned cheap knockoffs.
 But how much copying is allowed before a clone becomes a copyright infringement?

-If we look at individual copyright infringement cases, the answers seem arbitrary.
+Looking at individual copyright infringement cases, the answers seem arbitrary.
 Copying Chun Li's 'head stomp' was improper imitation, but copying Sagat’s 'tiger knee' was just sincere flattery.
-Copying the size of the Tetris game board (10x20) was infringement in one case, but  copying the size of the Triple Town game board (6x6) was allowed in a different case just 4 months later.
+Copying the size of the Tetris game board (10x20) was infringement in one case, but  copying the size of the Triple Town game board (6x6) was allowed just 4 months later.

 Let's start with some easy answers.
-A clone is infringing an original game if an "ordinary reasonable person" would think that the clone was "substantially similar" to the original. [*Atari v.
+A clone infringes an original game if an "ordinary reasonable person" would think that the clone was "substantially similar" to the original. [*Atari v.
 Philips* (7th Cir.
 1982)](http://scholar.google.com/scholar_case?case=16433139020722034724).

-This simple legal standard is complicated by the fact that we are not looking for "substantial similarity" in every aspect of the game, but only in the "copyrightable expression."
+This legal standard is complicated by the fact that we are not looking for "substantial similarity" in every aspect of the game, but only in the "copyrightable expression."
 Which aspects of a game are copyrightable and which are not?
-There are no easy answers here, but there are some overarching themes running through all of the video game cloning cases.
+There are no easy answers here, but some overarching themes run through all of the video game cloning cases:

 - Copyright law never protects the "idea" behind a video game, it only protects the "expression" of that idea.
 - Creative and original expression is protected against "substantially similar" copies.
 - If the expression is not so original, copyright affords only a "thin" protection.
-This  "thin" copyright prohibits *identical* copying, but allows clones that make just a few minor changes.
+This  "thin" copyright prevents *identical* copying, but allows clones that make just a few minor changes.

-Before comparing video games for infringement, judges try to "filter out" the game's unprotectable "ideas", and then sort the game's expressive elements into "original" and "thin" copyright categories.
+Before looking for "substantial similarity", judges try to "filter out" the unprotectable "ideas", and then sort the game's expressive elements into "original" and "thin" copyright categories.
 Finally, they compare the original expressive elements in the games, and guess whether an ordinary video gamer would consider them "substantially similar."
-This analysis is more art than science.
+As you might expect, this analysis is more art than science.